function61/turbobob/README.md

 Install
 -------

+### Linux

 Requires Docker for use, so currently only Linux is supported.
-Windows support might come later as Windows' Linux subsystem keeps maturing.
+Native Windows support might come later as Windows' Linux subsystem keeps maturing.

 ```console
 $ VERSION_TO_DOWNLOAD="..." # find this from Bintray.
 Looks like: 20180828_1449_b9d7759cf80f0b4a
 $ sudo curl --location --fail --output /usr/local/bin/bob "https://dl.bintray.com/function61/dl/turbobob/$VERSION_TO_DOWNLOAD/bob_linux-amd64" && sudo chmod +x /usr/local/bin/bob
 ```

+### Windows

+I have used Turbo Bob in Windows through [Vagrant](https://www.vagrantup.com/) (= run Linux in VM) quite succesfully for years.
+I can edit my project files from the Windows host and those changes reflect inside the container just fine.

+### Mac

+I have no experience whatsoever with Mac, but I hear Vagrant works on Mac so maybe it works the same way I described it works on Windows.

 Supported build/CI platforms